rust-lang/book/second-edition/nostarch/chapter15.md

 Note that `Rc<T>` is only for use in single-threaded scenarios; the next chapter on concurrency will cover how to do reference counting in multithreaded programs.
-If you try to use `Rc<T>` with multiple threads, you'll get a compile-time error.
+If you try to use `Rc<T>` with multiple threads, you’ll get a compile-time error.

 ### Using `Rc<T>` to Share Data

-Let's return to our cons list example from Listing 15-5.
-In Listing 15-11, we're going to try to use `List` as we defined it using `Box<T>`.
-First we'll create one list instance that contains 5 and then 10.
+Let’s return to our cons list example from Listing 15-5.
+In Listing 15-11, we’re going to try to use `List` as we defined it using `Box<T>`.
+First we’ll create one list instance that contains 5 and then 10.
 Next, we want to create two more
 lists: one that starts with 3 and continues on to our first list containing 5 and 10, then another list that starts with 4 and *also* continues on to our